TotalMiner/totalminer.github.io/lua/data-types.md

 These enums can be used in place of the actual integer values for blocks and items.

-NB.The `item` enum defines values for both block and items.
+nb. the `item` enum defines values for both block and items.

 e.g.